jayrodkoji/CS5780_Mini_Project/README.md

 <b>You must provide a written project proposal.
 The proposal should contain:</b>

-    1. List of the group members (Up to 4 group members – the larger the group, the more strenuousthe milestones should be)
+    1. List of the group members
 		- Jacob Sorenson
 		- Jared Knight